 Based on these vital readings, the EMT can analyze the level of care required by the patient and the type of first aid that needs to be given.
 Specialist intervention is also decided based on these readings.

-S – Signs and symptoms at the moment
+S – Current signs and symptoms

 A – Allergies